 Ohio_529_Plan_Your_Solution_To_Student_Loan_Debt

 While driving, have you seen the bumper sticker that proclaims, “My kid and my money to go (insert the name of school here)?”
 Does it make you smile or does it make your heart beat a little quicker?
-Whether college is right around the corner or you’re still dealing with diapers, Ohio’s 529 Plan, CollegeAdvantage, is here to help you save for your child’s future college costs.
+Whether college is right around the corner or you’re still dealing with diapers, Ohio 529 CollegeAdvantage, is here to help you save for your child’s future college and career training costs.

 529 accounts are tax-advantaged college savings plans.
 What are these tax benefits?